 - 1. Notify the current instructor of the desire to change programs. - 2.
 The instructor will direct the student to the appropriate staff in the Student Services Center to complete the Request to Transfer a Course form. - 3.
 Guidance from the Student Accounts Technician or the Admissions Technician who will develop a personalized plan for the student is required.
 The plan may include: - Guidance or counseling with an outside agency such as the local Riverside County Employment Resource Centers, the Riverside Employment Training Agency, the local Cal-WORKs offices, or California Department of Rehabilitation. - b.
 Job Shadowing and/or assistance conducting research into various career pathways of employment. - c.
 Guidance meeting with student, parent, outside counselor and Academic Advisor. - d.
 Completion of career inventories with review of the results. - 4.
 When the decision is made for the program transfer, the student will complete transfer paperwork to enter the new program.
 The student will attend an orientation session with the new instructor.
-The student may be required to make-up any work missed. - 5.
+The student will be required to make-up any work missed. - 5.
 Fees paid for the term will be automatically transferred to the new program at a pro-rated basis.
 Transfer fees are determined based on supplies, uniforms and materials issued in the original program.
 Should the new program choice have a higher cost, students will be responsible to pay for all additional supplies, materials, uniforms and fees.
 A refund will be issued for program transfers that result in lower fees.
-However, costs for supplies, materials, uniforms used for the original program will be deducted.
+However, costs for supplies, materials, uniforms used for the original program will be deducted. - 6.
+Student financial aid will be processed for the new program the date transfer is approved.
+Student may incur an out of pocket cost due to transferring programs after program started.